-Cristiano Ronaldo Turned Down Offers To Join Manchester United & PSG To Join Juventus
+Cristiano Ronaldo Turned Down Offers To Join Manchester United And PSG To Sign With Juventus

 During an interview with Juventus TV, Ronaldo also pointed to the uproarious applause he received from Juventus supporters when he scored a bicycle kick against them in the Champions League, a rare gesture of appreciation from opposing fans, as a factor.
 However, he made it clear it wasn’t just one thing and that he felt he made the right choice for his career.

 “I won’t say it was the key point in my decision, but every detail helps,” said Ronaldo.
 “Maybe.
-Of course, it helps when you see the people like you, the supporters and club like you, the feeling is completely different….
-I don’t have a precise moment when I decided [to join].
+Of course, it helps when you see the people like you, the supporters and club like you, the feeling is completely different… I don’t have a precise moment when I decided [to join].
 During the years, we played a few times against Juve and I had a special feeling that the Italian supporters like Cristiano.”